copsTvFan/cops-episode-guide/guide.md

   nearby.
 Juan finds a vial and rocks on him and he speaks Spanish so he can't get away with it.
 He also finds a wad of money on him and a bunch of rocks on the ground.
 A crowd of children suddenly appears to laugh at him.
-- Covington, KY (4:14 PM Assistance Call) Officer Jess Hamblin takes the call of a person refusing to leave a hotel.
+- (Covington, KY -- 4:14 PM Assistance Call) Officer Jess Hamblin takes the call of a person refusing to leave a hotel.
 He arrives at the same time as Officer Chris Gangwich.
 They talk to the owner James who says he, Paul and John are the only ones who should be there.
 They are his sons and bring people with them and smoke crack.
 He gives permission to get them out and check for drugs.
 Two guys are inside and there is a guy and a girl in the bathroom.
 One guy says he's lived there since October with his dad.
 He's never seen these other people before.
 Jennifer who was in the bathroom has a crack pipe so she is arrested.
 There are crack pipes all over, but the owner says he just invited them in for cold beers.
 They find 2 crack pipes in the toilet and a stick.
 Jen says she just went in the bathroom to talk to the guy and knows nothing about the crack.
 The owner's son has a crack pipe in his shirt and all of them are arrested.
 The son sings as he's brought out and says he was just watching the Dukes of Hazzard and didn't know nothing.
 He has an addictive personality -- he'll do anything you put out in front of him.
 - Fresno, CA -- Southwest Policing District.
 (10:43 PM Domestic Disturbance) Officer Curtis Davis drives and Officer Paul Martinez says he likes to multitask.
 It's his third unit, he's going to do undercover detail and